dotwebstack/dotwebstack-framework/service/openapi/README.md

 The default is set by using `x-dws-default: true` on a content configuration.

 # 1.2 OpenApi document publication
-By default, the OpenApi document, without the dotwebstack vendor extensions, is exposed on the base path of your API.
+By default, the OpenApi document is exposed on the base path of your API excluding the dotwebstack vendor extensions.
 This way, anyone with access to your API can look up the OpenApi document that describes the API.

 It is also possible to configure a specific path to expose the OpenApi document on using the `apiDocPublicationPath` under the `openapi` section in the `application.yml` configuration file.
 The value of this property must be a string starting with a `/` followed by a valid path segment according to [RFC-3986](https://tools.ietf.org/html/rfc3986).